 Defined benefit plans are more expensive to set up and to maintain.
 A one person defined benefit plan can be as low as $0 setup and $1,000 annual fee.

-Depending on the age and income of the business owner, annual contributions can exceed $100,000 or more.
+Depending on the age and income of the business owner, annual contributions can potentially be $100,000 to $250,000 or more per year.
 Loans may be permitted, however this may increase annual funding requirements.

 What are the disadvantages of a Defined Benefit Plan?